 Because that part, at least, was true.

-He just never said her name.
+He just never said her mother’s name.

-She didn’t have enough money for lawyers.
+She did not have lawyers.

 And one song.

 Wade laughed and adjusted the mic.
-“You know I always do.”

 That was when Ellie stepped out from behind the catering bar.

-At first, no one saw her.
+At first, almost no one noticed.

-Then the piano player looked up.
+Then the pianist looked up.

 Ellie walked straight toward the stage steps.

-One of the event staff moved to intercept her, but Wade lifted a hand, amused.
+One of the event staff moved to stop her, but Wade lifted a hand, amused.
+There was something about public men like him that always made them believe they could turn interruption into charm.

 Her voice came out small, but steady.